 This is one of the bottles that started our whisky collection, before we even realized we are collecting.
 We tasted the Glenmorangie Lasanta at our favorite restaurant and loved it and John brought a bottle home soon after to remind us of a great evening.

 The whisky fabric is an amazing place.
 It is full of vibrant people and amazing conversations.
 Friendships start over a glass of whisky and lasts for many years.
 Friendships that transcends whisky.
 The opportunity to all meet up, happens only a few times a year.
 One of the biggest events of the year is the Annual Whisky and Spirits Live Festival in Sandton at the beginning of November and it is an event every one looks forward to.
-A chance for friends from all over South Africa to catch up over a glass (or 2) of whisky.

 Page 1 of 26